jkatzmandu/ubuntu-jumpstart-solaris/README.md

 * $ cd /srv/tftp; sudo ln -s inetboot.sol10.sun4u C0A8B209

 Some systems require the architecture to be a part of the filename.
-So the command may need to be "sudo ln -s inetboot.sol10.sun4u C0A8B209.SUN4U"
+So the command may need to be "sudo ln -s inetboot.sol10.sun4u C0A8B209.SUN4U" This is mainly for older systems that probably won't support Solaris 10.

+In many modern Ubuntu installations "rpcbind" is locked-down.
+This means that it won't respond to requests sent over the network.
+To fix this, edit the /etc/default/rpcbind file so it will respond to network requests.
+Change the "OPTIONS" line to read:
+OPTIONS="-w -r -i"

+Then restart the rpcbind daemon itself:

+* $ sudo service rpcbind restart

 Now, on the Sun system's console, type

 ok boot net -- install

+... and then the network install should complete.